 The range of topics covered is fantastic.
 Whether you’re interested in history, technology, inventions, world cultures, music, natural history, royalty, gory history, ancient civilizations, natural disasters, it will have something for you.

 - Hours: 10am-5pm daily.

+- Cost: Free for permanent exhibitions.
 There is access for disabled visitors.

 5. Scottish National Gallery

 The Scottish National Gallery is a fantastic art gallery situated right in the middle of Princes Street in the very center of Edinburgh.

 It consists of two buildings; the main National Gallery is the building at the back, with the one at the front being part of the Royal Scottish Academy.